 Low-cost or free mammography

 - Komen Affiliates fund breast cancer education, screening and treatment projects in their communities for those who need it most.
 Find an Affiliate in your area to learn what resources are available.
-Or, call our breast care helpline at 1-877 GO KOMEN (1-877-465-6636) to help find low-cost options in your area.
+Or, call our breast care helpline at 1-877 GO KOMEN (1-877-465-6636) Monday through Friday from 9:00 a.m. to 10:00 p.m.
+EST and from 6:00 a.m. to 7:00 p.m.
+PST to help find low-cost options in your area.

 - National Breast and Cervical Cancer Control Program provides access to breast cancer screening to low-income, uninsured and underinsured women.

-- Some local chapters of YWCA provide breast cancer education and screening to women who lack access to health services.
+- Some local chapters of the YWCA provide breast cancer education and screening to women with limited access to health services.

 - Planned Parenthood offers clinical breast exams and referrals for mammography.